Long Draw & Glycol Systems

 What Is a Forced-Air Long-Draw System?

 A forced-air system is one of the most common methods of chilling beer.
 In this system, cold air that is chilled from a cold box is forced through short- to medium-length draft lines to chill the beer.
-This type of beer-dispensing system is very easy to install and maintain, but can be limited to lengths of around twenty-five feet or less.
-In addition, curves and bends in the run of the ducting must be kept to a minimum because curves and bends cause turbulence in the cold-air delivery and suffocate the air flow.
+This type of beer-dispensing system is very easy to install and maintain, but should be limited to lengths of around twenty-five feet or less.
+In addition, curves and bends in the run of the ducting must be kept to a minimum because they cause turbulence in the cold-air delivery and suffocate the air flow.

 What is a Glycol Long-Draw System?